 - Use nipple shields to prevent spillage of bacteria from the breast ducts into the prosthesis pocket.

-- Perform careful atraumatic dissection to minimize damage to the breast tissue.
-Bacteria grow more easily on damaged tissue.
+- Perform careful atraumatic dissection to minimise damage to the breast tissue.
+Bacteria grow more readily on damaged tissue.

 - Carefully stop any bleeding during surgery, to minimise blood collecting around the breast implants.

 - Avoid cutting into the breast tissue itself.
 Using a submuscular, dual plane or subfascial pocket also decreases the risk of bacteria from the breast tissue coming into contact with the breast implant.

 - Perform pocket irrigation with appropriate solutions including half strength betadine or proven antibiotics solutions.

 - Use an introduction sleeve, so that the breast implant does not come into direct contact with the skin and its bacteria.

 - Use new instruments and drapes, and change surgical gloves before handling the implant.

 - Minimise the time between opening the breast implant from its sterile packaging and placing it in the anatomical pocket.